 Land cover data and its dynamics may be used to understand and forecast propagation of various natural or human phenomena.
-For example, the degree of soil sealing helps to predict the evolution of a flood flow over time; the nature of land cover is necessary to identify the areas prone to erosion or to predict how pollution will propagate; the evolution of built-up areas and arable land will inform deciders and citizens about the land take issue.
+For example, the degree of soil sealing helps to predict the evolution of a flood flow over time; the nature of land cover is necessary to identify the areas prone to erosion or to predict how pollution will propagate; the evolution of built-up areas will inform deciders and citizens about the land take issue.
+Typically, land sobriety is often promoted to reduce soil artificialisation and therefore, there is need to be able to quantify consumption of natural and agriculture spaces.